donwr/connect_bluetooth/README.md

 connect_bluetooth NEW_DEVICE

+Create a shell script named disconnect_bluetooth.sh with the following content:

+#!/bin/bash

+DEVICE_VAR=$1

+if [ -z "$DEVICE_VAR" ]; then
+  echo "Usage: disconnect_bluetooth <DEVICE_VARIABLE_NAME>"
+  echo "Available device variables: HEADPHONES, SPEAKER, MOUSE" exit 1 fi

+MAC_ADDRESS=${!DEVICE_VAR}

+if [ -z "$MAC_ADDRESS" ]; then
+  echo "No MAC address found for $DEVICE_VAR" exit 1 fi

+echo -e "disconnect $MAC_ADDRESS\nexit" | bluetoothctl
+Make the script executable:

+chmod +x disconnect_bluetooth.sh

+Move the script to a directory that is included in your PATH, for example, /usr/local/bin:

+sudo mv disconnect_bluetooth.sh /usr/local/bin/disconnect_bluetooth

+To disconnect from a Bluetooth device, use the disconnect_bluetooth command followed by the name of the environment variable you defined:

+disconnect_bluetooth HEADPHONES
+disconnect_bluetooth SPEAKER
+disconnect_bluetooth MOUSE

 Troubleshooting
 Ensure that Bluetooth is enabled on your device.
 Make sure the MAC address is correctly specified in the environment variable.